-- I’tikaf in the last ten days of Ramadan is Sunnah ‘alal-kifayah.
-It means that in each masjid, at least one person should sit in i’tikaf during Ramadan.
-If he does so, the requirement of Sunnah is fulfilled for the whole locality.
-However, if no person performs i’tikaf during Ramadan, the whole locality is responsible for not observing the Sunnah.
-Therefore, the residents of a locality should make sure that some person is performing I’tikaf in their masjid.
+- Itikaf in the last ten days of Ramadan is Sunnah ‘alal-kifayah.
+At least one person should sit in i’tikaf during Ramadan in each masjid.
+If he does so, it fulfils the requirement of Sunnah for the whole locality.
+However, if no person performs Itikaf during Ramadan, the whole locality is responsible for not observing the Sunnah.
+Therefore, the locality residents should ensure that some person performs i’tikaf in their masjid.
 If no such person is available, they should prepare someone to do so.

-- It is advisable that a person performing I’tikaf avoids all unnecessary activities and spends the most of his time in the acts of worship, like salah, recitation of the Holy Qur’an or making dhikr or tasbeeh.
+- It is advisable that a person performing Itikaf avoids all unnecessary activities and spends most of his time in the acts of worship, like salah, recitation of the Holy Qur’an, or making dhikr or tasbeeh.
 However, it is makruh to remain silent totally.

 - To answer the call of nature.

-- To make obligatory ghusl. i.e. in the state of impurity (janabah).
-(It is not allowed during I’tikaf to go out of the masjid for having non-obligatory bath, like the bath of Friday, etc.).
+- To make obligatory ghusl. i.e., in the state of impurity (janabah).
+(It is not allowed during I’tikaf to go out of the masjid for having a non-obligatory bath, like the bath on Friday, etc.).

 - To bring food where no other person is available to bring it.
-In this case, it is allowed either to bring food to the masjid or to have food elsewhere outside the masjid.
+In this case, it is allowed to either bring food to the masjid or have food elsewhere outside the masjid.

 - To offer the jum’ah prayer.
-If no jum’ah prayer is offered in the same masjid in which he is sitting in I’tikaf during Ramadan.
+He sits in Itikaf during Ramadan if no jum’ah prayer is offered in the same masjid.

-- To move to another masjid in the event of a serious danger to one’s life or property.
+- To move to another masjid in the event of danger to one’s life or property.

 - To leave the masjid even for a moment without the urgent needs.